brifsttar/OpenDRIVE/README.md

 ![Landscape Sculpting](Resources/odr_sculpt.gif)

 This Editor Utility Blueprint automatically sculpts your selected landscapes based on your OpenDRIVE roads.
 You can set the falloff, the height offset and the layer to paint under roads.

+**This feature doesn't include drawing the actual road network**, it only sculpts the landscape to perfectly fit along the roads.
+In the video above, the road network was generated using [RoadRunner](https://www.mathworks.com/products/roadrunner.html)

+Known limitations:

+*  Sculpting can miss parts of the landscape in junctions, leaving spikes.
+Those can be manually removed with standard sculpting tools
+* Layer painting won't remove foliage from the previous layer.
+It seems to be an Unreal Engine bug, and the current workaround is to manually apply a single paint touch to each landscape grid unit, which will instantly remove all foliage on painted roads for that grid unit.